-We invite you to add your predictions in the comments below, or tweet at us at @D3Keith, @NewsTipps and @d3football.
-Download the Around the Nation podcast on Mondays, where Pat and Keith review the picks and the highlights from Round 1.
+We invite you to add your predictions in the comments below, or tweet at @d3football.
+Download the Around the Nation podcast on Mondays, where Pat and Keith review the picks and the highlights from the first round.

 — Pat Coleman

 Keith’s take: No. 19 Concordia-Moorhead at No. 6 St. John’s.
 Other games could set more playoff dominoes in motion, but this matches better teams and is essentially a play-in.

 Ryan’s take: No. 19 Concordia-Moorhead at No. 6 St. John’s.
 Two regionally ranked teams vying to stay in the Pool C hunt.
 What’s not to love?

 Pat’s take: Wabash at DePauw.
 This year, it’s Wabash’s opportunity to play spoiler, as DePauw is somehow in the top half of the North Region rankings.